maschamiriam/impftermin/README.md

 We use [debug](https://www.npmjs.com/package/debug) to print logs.
 The application logs with the namespace `impftermin`.

-So to include all logs set the DEBUG environment variable to `impftermin:*`.
+So, to include all logs set the DEBUG environment variable to `impftermin:*`.

 Logs are enabled by default.

 ## Environment variables

 You may configure a `.env`.
 Using Telegram is optional.
-Check their docs if you want to configure a bot to get notifications about open appointments.
+Please check their docs if you want to configure a bot to get notifications about open appointments.

 ```
 TELEGRAM_TOKEN=